 Bonding with baby before birth

-Research shows that babies not only hear, but also respond to any music for baby in womb.
-Babies kick and change positions when music is played to them.
-For many expecting mothersmusic for baby in the womb helps connect them with the unborn child.
+Research shows that babies not only hear, but also respond to any baby music in the womb.
+Babies kick and change positions when fetus music or music for unborn baby to move is played.
+For many expecting mothers, womb music helps connect them with the unborn child.
 Mothers feel closer to their child and are more emotionally attached.
 Carista Luminare-Rosen, PhD, author of Parenting Begins Before Conception: A Guide to Preparing Body, Mind, and Spirit for You and Your Future Child says that babies remember the music played to them after birth.

 Sure you can and you should.
-There is no better way to connect with your baby than to play music for baby in womb.
+There is no better way to connect with your baby than to play baby music for womb.
 However you need to be careful about what is played to the baby, the amplitude of the sound and the time it’s played back.
 Just like moms sleep, so do babies.
 You don’t want your baby’s sleep to get disturbed by music when they are asleep.
 Furthermore, playing back appropriate soft music will help development and loud music will hamper development.
-Playing music for baby in womb which rich in music and language is always recommended.
+Playing music for baby in womb which is rich in music and language is always recommended.
 It’s easy and a unique way for parents to bond with their baby-to-be.
-Speaking or reading to your baby while he or she’s in the womb almost guarantees that your baby will know your voice at birth.
+Talk to baby in womb or read to your baby while he or she’s in the womb almost guarantees that your baby will know your voice at birth.

-What is the best music for baby in womb?
+What is the best baby music in womb?

 The best music for baby in the womb is one that relaxes and calms them.
 Studies show that the baby’s ears and brain are developed by the 18th week of pregnancy and they can hear and respond to sounds and music.

-Research by fertility doctors has found that, overall, fetuses prefer classical music to contemporary songs.
+Research by fertility doctors has found that, overall, playing classical music for baby in womb is better than playing contemporary songs.
 Songs that relax a mother relax, help lower blood pressure and anxiety, are also beneficial for your baby’s health.
 And some tunes are scientifically shown to do this better than others.

 It is generally recommended to play soft music and low-pitched sounds to the baby.
 Classical music, gentle sounds like lullabies, nice melodies that inspire happiness all are designed to be soothing.
 These travel through the mother’s abdominal wall and the amniotic fluid.
 High frequency sounds are attenuated (reduced in amplitude).
 Play classical music to the baby, this includes Mozart, Marsalis and symphonies.
 Other sounds recommended for the baby include voice or music which is close to the mothers hears beat rate of 60 beats per minute.
 Avoid hoard rock, loud rap and other loud music for your baby.